pablojimeno/code-rails/chapter_5_rails_mvc_breakdown/error_16.md

 1. Create a fixture file called `projects.yml` in `test/fixtures/`

 - Add some data to it.
-Remember, YAML is white space sensitive (and how!):
+Remember, YAML is white space sensitive:

     ```YAML
  portfolio:
     name: How meta
     technologies_used: Ruby, Rails, Zurb

  freelance:
     name: Barnyard Cereal
     technologies_used: Ruby, Rails, Farmville API, Automilker
     ```

 - Ensure you are using the fixtures by their correct names when accessing them in your test.